awsdocs/amazon-appstream2-developer-guide/doc_source/getting-started.md

 ## Resources<a name="getting-started-next"></a>

 For more information, see the following:
 + Learn how to use the AppStream 2\.0 image builder to add your own applications and create images that you can stream to your users\.
-For more information, see [Tutorial: Create a Custom Image](tutorial-image-builder.md)\.
+For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
 + Provide persistent storage for your session users by using AppStream 2\.0 home folders and Google Drive\.
 For more information, see [Enable Persistent Storage for Your AppStream 2\.0 Users](persistent-storage.md)\.
 + Integrate your AppStream 2\.0 streaming resources with your Microsoft Active Directory environment\.
 For more information, see [Using Active Directory with AppStream 2\.0](active-directory.md)\.
 + Control who has access to your AppStream 2\.0 streaming instances\.
 For more information, see [Controlling Access to Amazon AppStream 2\.0 with IAM Policies and Service Roles](controlling-access.md), [Manage Access Using the AppStream 2\.0 User Pool](user-pool.md) and [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](external-identity-providers.md)\.